Faculty Responsibilities and Procedures

 Holidays during the academic year are published yearly and are listed in APSU policy 5:030, Holidays.

 Before engaging in outside employment or in a continuing business activity, faculty members should consult with the departmental chairperson and must consult the University policy on Outside Employment.
 This policy provides that faculty may engage in such activities if they do not interfere or conflict with obligations to the University and if they have the prior approval of the president.
-See APSU policy 5:014, Outside Employment and Extra Compensation.
+See APSU policy 5:014 Outside Employment and Extra Compensation for more information.

 All Austin Peay State University employees serve a public interest role and thus, have a clear obligation to conduct all affairs of the University in a manner consistent with this concept.
 All decisions of the APSU administrators are to be based on promoting the best interest of the system and the public good.
 In addition to the specific circumstances prohibited by state law, a conflict of interest exists and must be disclosed in the following situations: